Remote-First vs. Remote-Friendly: What’s The Difference?

 There are a number of areas around which remote-first vs. remote-friendly companies differ:

-As we’ve mentioned previously, a remote-friendly company considers work from home a perk for selected employees or more senior employees.
+As we’ve mentioned previously, a remote-friendly company considers wfh as a perk for selected employees.

 People may be reluctant to include remote team members on ad hoc meetings or quick discussions because of the hassles of finding a meeting room or connecting promptly.

-In a remote-first company, video calls are the go-to method of conducting meetings.
+In a remote-first company, video calls are the go-to method of conducting meetings effectively.

 The employee is as responsible as the company to ensure that these calls are as streamlined as possible — minimum distractions and background noise, stable Internet connection, effective tools, and proper equipment.

-Office banter and small talk are important components of team bonding, even though they may seem insignificant.
-They help people open up to each other in a way that cannot be replicated in group meetings.
+We all know… Office jokes and small talk are important components of team bonding, helping employees open up to each other in a way that cannot be replicated in group meetings.

-In a remote-friendly company, remote team members miss out on the opportunity to build a rapport with their coworkers.
+In a remote-friendly company, remote team members (crucial chunk of members) miss out on the opportunity to build a rapport with their coworkers.
 This causes them to feel left out and disengaged.

 In a remote-first company, everybody is a part of the distributed team so each person is on an equal footing.